skyeong/indigo/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 I am a Data Scientist at the Kakaobank Corp, Republic of Korea.
-Prior to my current appointments, I was a research professor at [Yonsei University College of Medicine](http://www.yonsei.ac.kr), research scientist at [National Institute for Mathematical Sciences](http://www.nims.re.kr), and MR clinical scientist at [Philips Korea](https://www.philips.co.kr/).
+Prior to my current appointments, I was a research professor at [Yonsei University College of Medicine](http://www.yonsei.ac.kr), research scientist at [National Institute for Mathematical Sciences](http://www.nims.re.kr), and Clinical scientist at [Philips Korea](https://www.philips.co.kr/).
 My research interests include the effects of meditation on neural network, translational medicine, computational psychiatry, controllability in brain network, and data-based phenotyping of medical diseases.

-Apart from research, I am very passionate about teaching.
-Over the last couple of years, I have taught lab courses in Neuroimaging data analysis for those who are interested.
-More details of my teaching journey can be found [here](https://github.com/skyeong/Lectures_on_Neuroimaging).

-More information on my academic journey can be found in my [CV](https://drive.google.com/file/d/0B-DFPpgutmKSTzlaM0U3VVZTQW8/edit?usp=sharing).
+At Kakaobank, I am currently involved in the various datascience projects such as fraud detection, anonaly detection, recommandation systems.
+I am also involved in a role named as "data production" which is a kind of data planning job.

+Apart from professional role in data science, I am very passionate about teaching and consulting.

 Apart from all this, I love theatre, meeting new people, travelling and reading.
 Feel free to write to me with any questions or opportunities in teaching or theatre that you think will interest me.

+More information on my academic background can be found in my [CV](https://drive.google.com/file/d/0B-DFPpgutmKSTzlaM0U3VVZTQW8/edit?usp=sharing).